yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

         .. note::

             The instructions below assume all binaries are built manually.
 For instructions to build bl31.bin go to: :ref:`foundational-components-optee`.
             For instructions to build tee-pager_v2.bin (bl32.bin) go to: :ref:`foundational-components-atf`.
+BINMAN_INDIRS can point to
-To use existing images, go to <path-to-tisdk>/board-support/prebuilt-images to obtain pre-build binaries that come in the pre-built SDK (bl31.bin for BL31, bl32.bin for TEE and BINMAN_INDIRS can point to <path-to-tisdk>/board-support/prebuilt-images itself)
+            <path-to-tisdk>/board-support/prebuilt-images/am62xx-evm to use the pre-built binaries that come in the pre-built SDK (bl31.bin for BL31, bl32.bin for TEE).

         .. code-block:: console

           R5
           To build tiboot3.bin.
 Saved in $UBOOT_DIR/out/r5.
           $ make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabihf- am62x_evm_r5_defconfig O=$UBOOT_DIR/out/r5
-          $ make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabihf- O=$UBOOT_DIR/out/r5 BINMAN_INDIRS=<path to tisdk>/board-support/prebuilt-images
+          $ make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabihf- O=$UBOOT_DIR/out/r5 BINMAN_INDIRS=<path to tisdk>/board-support/prebuilt-images/am62xx-evm

           A53